 Continuous contracts at California Lutheran University are given to ranked faculty

-contract renewal and are subject to the terms and conditions of employment that exist
+to annual contract renewal and are subject to the terms and conditions of employment

-at the time of each annual renewal unless separated from the University pursuant to
+that exist at the time of each annual renewal unless separated from the University

-the provisions of Section Two of this handbook.
+pursuant to the provisions of "Faculty Personnel Policies" Section of this handbook.

 - Locus of Appointments